webplatform/docs/tutorials/css_transforms/index.md

 to spin a cube in space.
 }}
 {{Tutorial
-|Content=

-These key points serve as reference:
+|Content=These key points serve as reference:

 * The [[css/properties/transform|'''transform''']] property specifies a set of transform functions.